 Carrie: It’s really being able to trust that he’s going to take care of things.

 Ingrid: And, of course, deal.
 But you know, we’ve had to do quite a lot of, you know, applying and sorting and working and, so we do our bit.

 Ingrid: But God is there, and he’s in control.
 And he knows exactly, and we couldn’t have chosen if I’d had to draw a little cottage that I would love to be in.
 I couldn’t have done anything more beautiful than what we’ve actually got.

 Carrie: I’m so excited for you to be able to move into your place.
 And thank you so much for having this conversation about ACT with us.
 We’ll put links to your website and the book in case people want to learn more.

 Ingrid: Great.
 Thanks, Carrie.
 Nice talking to you.
 And I hope the rest of your pregnancy goes well or you don’t have a bad backache.

 Have you had any personal experience with acceptance and commitment therapy?

 Well Hope for Anxiety and OCD is a production of By The Well Counseling.
-Our show is hosted by me, Carrie Bock, licensed professional counselor in Tennessee.
-Opinions given by our guests are their own and do not necessarily reflect the views of myself or By the Well Counseling, Our original music is by Brandon Mangrum.
-Until next time be comforted by God’s great love for you.
+Our show is hosted by me, Carrie Bock, a licensed professional counselor in Tennessee.
+Opinions given by our guests are their own and do not necessarily reflect the views of myself or By the Well Counseling.
+Our original music is by Brandon Mangrum.
+Until next time, be comforted by God’s great love for you.